14 Things to Do in Port Macquarie When Staying with Ana Mandara

 9. Port Macquarie Heritage

 Port Macquarie’s original inhabitants were the Birpai people, and in 1921 the British settled in the area.
 Explore the heritage of the region, discover the past through stories and visit historical sites with a guided walking tour.
-Visit the Port Macquarie Museum to understand the history from when the penal colony settled to the present day.

 10. Cassegrain Wines

-Cassegrain Wines is one of Port Macquarie’s premier wine destinations and an oasis full of luscious trees, colourful flowers and various wildlife.
-The Cassegrain family began making wine in 1643 and have combined their French grape growing heritage and winemaking traditions with Australian technologies to create their mouth-watering wines.
-You can drop by the cellar door to taste the full-flavoured but soft and elegant wines, dine at Twotriplefour or wander through the gardens Experience the excitement in being in the centre of a working winery where you won’t be let down with the flavours of the wine as Alex Cassegrain was awarded 2021 ASVO Winemaker of the year.
+You can drop by the cellar door to taste the full-flavoured but soft and elegant wines, dine at restaurant or wander through the gardens Experience the excitement in being in the centre of a working winery where you won’t be let down with the flavours of the wine as Alex Cassegrain was awarded 2021 ASVO Winemaker of the year.

 Cassegrain Wines cellar door.
 Image Credit: Destination NSW